CDLUC3/uc3-present/devops_build/README.md

 ----

-### Project 7: Build all Merritt services at docker images
+### Build Project 7: Build all Merritt services at docker images

 ----